Experiencing Civic Life

 This intensive, fully residential summer program for 10–15 students is designed to give participants a strong foundation in the liberal arts.
 Students will discover new abilities and strengths as they think about a future that may include college.

-Experiencing Civic Life meets daily in the newly renovated University of Rochester Humanities Center.
+Experiencing Civic Life meets daily in the University of Rochester Humanities Center.
 Morning discussions are combined with relevant afternoon field trips to such locations as the Ganondagan State Historic Site, a local courtroom, and the George Eastman Museum.
-Students live on campus for two weeks, from June 29 to July 10, offering them a rich experience of college life.
+Students live on campus for two weeks, from June 25 to July 7, offering them a rich experience of college life.

 The program helps students explore classic texts in the humanities to deepen their understanding of fundamental social and moral questions pertinent to a democracy.
 Participants also enhance their critical reading, writing, and reasoning skills as well as their digital literacy skills at the college level—an important step toward becoming better students and better citizens.
 They engage with a vibrant scholarly community of University of Rochester faculty members and current undergraduate and graduate students studying the humanities.

 Participants are required to attend daily classes and field trips.
 Reading, writing, and research are integral to the program.
-Integrating digital tools with the research methods of the humanities, students have the opportunity to explore a variety of technologies such as virtual reality, podcasting, and web building.
-Upon successful completion of Experiencing Civic Life, graduates receive a certificate and a letter of recommendation from a University of Rochester faculty member.
-The certificate and letter may be useful for job and college applications.
+Students may also have the opportunity to undertake projects involving virtual reality, podcasting, or photography.
+Upon successful completion of Experiencing Civic Life, students will receive a letter of recommendation from a University of Rochester faculty member and continued support toward their post-graduate goals.

-Students who attend high school in the city of Rochester are eligible to participate, but space is limited.
+Students who attend high school in the city of Rochester are eligible to participate, with preference for those who will be juniors and seniors in the fall, but space is limited.
 All transportation, meals, lodging, and field trip expenses are included for students accepted into the program.

 About the University